 You don’t like to share.

-Depending on where you live on the continent, you may come across the phrase, “in Africa we share.”
+Depending on where you live on the continent, you may come across the phrase, “in Africa we share."
 Sharing is a respected norm in many African cultures.
-Whether it’s sharing plates of food at dinner or the lunch you brought with you to work, leave the individualistic mindset at home.
+Whether it’s sharing your lunch or the lunch or a bowl of water for washing your hands, leave the individualistic mindset at home.

-Some cultures share and eat porridge with their fingers so being a germaphobe may embed you into some silent mental battles at someone else’s dinner table.
+Some cultures share and eat porridge with their fingers so being a germaphobe may embed you into some silent mental battles.
 I was definitely uncomfortable with such intimacies at first, but it really isn’t that bad.
 I’m alive.
-It’s actually not that much different than sharing an order of french fries.
+It's actually not that much different than sharing an order of french fries.

 You think your Western education makes you smarter than locals.